Who is the new pope? American Cardinal Robert Prevost becomes Pope Leo XIV

 President Trump posted a message on social media congratulating the first U.S.-born pope.

+Former President Joe Biden, who is Catholic, tweeted: "Habemus papam - May God bless Pope Leo XIV of Illinois.
+Jill and I congratulate him and wish him success."

+Former President Barack Obama also shared his best wishes for "a fellow Chicagoan."
+"Michelle and I send our congratulations to a fellow Chicagoan, His Holiness Pope Leo XIV.
+This is a historic day for the United States, and we will pray for him as he begins the sacred work of leading the Catholic Church and setting an example for so many, regardless of faith," Obama wrote.

-Prevost's hometown, Chicago, also celebrated his election, with Mayor Brandon Johnson tweeting: "Everything dope, including the Pope, comes from Chicago!"
+In Prevost's hometown, Chicago, many people celebrated his election, with Mayor Brandon Johnson tweeting: "Everything dope, including the Pope, comes from Chicago!"

 "Congratulations to the first American Pope Leo XIV!
 We hope to welcome you back home soon," Johnson wrote.